tzachi81/generators/README.md

 --------------------
 **"iterator is an object which defines a sequence and potentially a return value upon its termination."
 (MDN web docs)**

-### Iterable protocol
+### Iterable data types and objects
-- **for..in** loop is for enumerable properties (including Object data type) - they return their object keys.
+- **for..in** loop is for enumerable properties (including Object data type) - they return their object *keys*.
-- **for..of** loop is a method, introduced in ES2015, for iterating over "iterable collections" - they return their object values.
+- **for..of** loop is a method, introduced in ES2015, for iterating over "iterable collections" - they return their object *values*.
-- These are the objects/ data-types that have a [Symbol.iterator] property: built-in iterables: Array, TypedArray, String, Map, Set.
+- These are the objects/data-types that have a [Symbol.iterator] function built-in: Array, TypedArray, String, Map, Set.
-- **The for..of loop doesn't work with Objects because they are not "iterable", and therefore don't have a [Symbol.iterator] property.**
+- *for..of* loop won't work with Objects because they are not "iterable", hence, don't have the [Symbol.iterator] property by default.

 ### Iterator protocol
 An object is an iterator when it implements a next() method:
 - next() - returns an object with at least two properties:
     - done(bool) - indicates if passed all iterables
     - value(any) - returns the current iterable value, undefined for the value of {done: true}.

-"The yield keyword is used to pause and resume a generator function *()". (from: MDN web docs)
+    ```
+    {value: "someValue", done: false}   // Example for iteration in sequence.
+    {value: undefined, done: true}  // Example when the sequence is done (last iterable item was called).

 Reference: